Caroline Asiimwe: Early life and career

-She as engages ex-poachers of animals in activities as eco-guards.
-Caroline collects data to ensure sustainable conservation of Ugandan resources.
+Asiimwe collects data to ensure sustainable conservation of Ugandan resources.
 She attended Makerere University in Uganda's capital city.

 Her research work includes: Maternal cannibalism in two populations of wild chimpanzees(2019), Impact of Snare Injuries on Parasite Prevalence in Wild Chimpanzees (Pan troglodytes),(2016),Cars kill chimpanzees: case report of a wild chimpanzee killed on a road at Bulindi, Uganda(2016), Programme level implementation of malaria rapid diagnostic tests (RDTs) use: outcomes and cost of training health workers at lower level health care facilities in Uganda(2012).